 Senior capstone projects represent innovative engineering products designed by teams of undergraduate students during the course of their senior year.
 Innovation Day features posters, presentations and demonstrations of student projects.
+For a look at the 2022 projects, see the Innovation Day 2022 website.
+For a video of projects from past years, see the Engineering Capstone Projects video.

 For more information please contact Indira Chatterjee at email@example.com.